sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 If your check produces status events, use the [Sensu Sumo Logic Handler integration](../../../plugins/supported-integrations/sumologic/) to create a traditional Sensu handler rather than the Sumo Logic metrics handler.
 {{% /notice %}}

-## Configure Sumo Logic dashboards
+## Import Sumo Logic dashboards

-To view your Sensu observability data in Sumo Logic, you can configure Sumo Logic dashboards in any way you wish.
+To view your Sensu observability data in Sumo Logic, you can configure [Sumo Logic dashboards][4] in any way you wish.
-As a starting point, follow these instructions to configure Sensu Overview and Sensu Entity Detail dashboards:
+As a starting point, follow these instructions to import two dashboards, Sensu Overview and Sensu Entity Details:

 1. On your [Sumo Logic home page][10], click the **Personal** tab in the left-navigation menu.
 Click the options icon for the folder where you want to import your Sensu data and select **Import**.